-On May 10, 2003, about 50 Buddhist institutions (monasteries, meditation or dharma centers, community, etc.) across Greater Boston gathered at Copley Square, facing the Trinity Church and John Hancock Tower, in down town Boston to celebrate jointly the 2547th birthday of Sakyamuni Buddha, the founder of Buddhism.
+On May 10, 2003, about 50 Buddhist institutions (monasteries, meditation or dharma centers, community, etc.) across Greater Boston gathered at Copley Square, facing the Trinity Church and John Hancock Tower, in downtown Boston to celebrate jointly the 2547th birthday of Sakyamuni Buddha, the founder of Buddhism.
 This celebration is also known as Vesak, a festival that combines the celebration of the Buddha’s birthday, the day of his Enlightenment and the day of his entering into Nirvana.
 It is believed by Buddhists that these three days happened to fall on the same day (the full moon day) in May.
-The united celebration this year is a ground-breaking event in Greater Boston.
+The united celebration in 2003 was a ground-breaking event in Greater Boston.
 Formerly scores of Buddhist temples and centers traditionally each held the celebration in its own place of congregation.

 On the evening of May 3, the last preparatory meeting was convened at GBBCC.
 Present were about 50 people representing ethnic Burmese, Cambodian, Chinese, Japanese, Korean, Lao, Sri Lankan, Thai, Tibetan, Vietnamese and American/Western followers of the Dharma, a collective term for anything that is Buddhist.
 All the point persons (master of ceremony, journalists, etc.) and leaders of different denominations and institutions attended the three-hour long plenary session.
 The three denominations—Mahayana (the Great Vehicle), Vajrayana (Tantric or better known as Tibetan) and Theravada (the Elderly Tradition, a major existing sub-sect of what was retrospectively called Hinayana, meaning lesser vehicle, by Mahayana)—were represented (a broader classification would tie Vajrayana into Mahayana).
 Mahayana and Theravada have much to share but they also differ from each other significantly.
 On the understanding of Sakyamuni Buddha alone, Theravadists hold that the Buddha is just a historical figure, an enlightened human, whereas Mahayanists believe the Buddha is not only historical but also eternal and cosmic, manifesting in a threefold body: the spiritual body, rewarding body and transformation body.